 - Complete seizure freedom across 14 observational studies was achieved by 8.5% of participants (14% in children; 4% in adults).

 - Using a variety of measures, the proportion of patients with improved quality of life when using CBD was 56%.
 This included improvements in mood, cognitive skills, alertness and sleep.

 - 51% of patients experienced an adverse event (side effect).
 These included drowsiness, ataxia and diarrhoea.

 - Read the full review here.

-Unfortunately, because of differences in the underlying mechanisms behind LGS/DS and other types of epilepsy, it is not possible to use the data from the LGS/DS RCTs to assume with confidence that Epidyolex will work as well for other types of epilepsy.
+Unfortunately, because of differences in the underlying mechanisms behind LGS/DS and other types of epilepsy, it is not possible to use the data from the LGS/DS RCTs to automatically assume that Epidyolex will work as well for other types of epilepsy.